-Lindisfarne Priory is a ruin, managed by English Heritage, and was a setting, (along with the island itself) for the bestselling novel ‘Holy Island’ by Northumberland author L J Ross.
+Lindisfarne Priory is a ruin, managed by English Heritage.
+It has an incredible history and is more recently was the setting for the bestselling novel ‘Holy Island’ by Northumberland author (and Local) L J Ross

-The Priory dates as far back as 634ad founded by Irish monk Saint Aidan.
-Over the subsequent years Lindisfarne became the base for Christian evangelism in the North of England.
-St Chads mission to convert Mercia to Christianity has its beginnings in the priory.
-Some of the oldest recorded English literature was written on the island with the gospel of St Chad residing in Lichfield Cathedral and the Lindisfarne Gospels safely stored in the British Library, London.
+The Island get’s it’s nomenclature ‘Holy’ from it’s storied history of being at the epicentre of early English Christian religion.
+The Priory on Lindisfarne dates as far back as 634ad founded by Irish monk Saint Aidan.
+Over the subsequent years Lindisfarne became the base for Christian evangelism in the North of England, leading onto St Chads mission to convert the whole of Mercia to Christianity.
+Some of the oldest recorded English literature was written on the Island with the gospel of St Chad residing in Lichfield Cathedral and the Lindisfarne Gospels safely stored in the British Library, London.

 Its a shame that no one seems to have mentioned all this history to the English Heritage staff when I visited.
-Upon entry to the Priory I mentioned the Lichfield link to the person checking the tickets and was met with a glazed look and an unknowing nod of acknowledgement.
-The staff member then suggested it was connected to the original priory but wasn’t sure.
-English Heritage, the clue is in your name need to do a better job me thinks.
+Upon entry to the Priory I mentioned the link to Lichfield Cathedral a person checking the tickets, and was met with a glazed look and an unknowing nod of acknowledgement.
+The staff member then suggested the ruin was connected to the original priory but wasn’t sure.
+English Heritage, the clue is in your name need to do a better job of ‘Heritage’ me thinks.